 A “running veteran” of the 1980's boom, my sole focus was racing and qualifying for the Boston Marathon.
 This left no time for volunteering or giving back to the running community.
 Ultimately, a small seed was planted after my Pastor challenged board members to attend a “spiritual gifts” class.
-I suspected that my gift involved leadership and organization, but God works in mysterious ways and Race To Cure Lymphoma debuted September 6, 2003 near Springfield, IL.
+I suspected that my gift involved leadership and organization, but God works in mysterious ways and Race To Cure Lymphoma debuted September 6, 2003 in the small community of Chatham, IL.

-The event was better known in the early years as Race For Brazil and our proceeds benefited scholarships and literacy projects in northeast Brazil.
+A that time, the event was better known as Race For Brazil, and our proceeds benefited scholarships and literacy projects in northeast Brazil.
 The inaugural year attracted 135 participants and slowly gained popularity throughout central Illinois.
 Race For Brazil would continue for three years as the experience of giving back to my Brazilian friends and the running community was rewarding.

 During her treatment, Race For Brazil was the last thought on my mind.
 After Sarah received a clean bill of health, the work for an October race was jump-started.
 As our plans unfolded, the name did not seem to fit because Sarah had crossed the finish line in the “race” of her life.
 My daughter’s life was saved because others had donated their time and resources to advance cancer research so she could beat Lymphoma.